Shopify Conversion Rate Optimization

 The big boys of eBay and Amazon understand conversion optimization.
 They run copious amounts of split-tests every day so model design ideas off them.

 When you complete this guide, you can identify why a store might use a word, image, or design.
-You become Neo in The Matrix; possessed with a perception to filter ideas for your tests.
+You become Neo in The Matrix who is possessed with a perception to filter ideas for your tests.

-One test subject is better than none, but elaborate usability studies are a waste of money.
-Jakob Nielsen with Tom Landauer for the Nielsen Norman Group found, “The best results for usability tests) come from testing no more than 5 users and running as many small tests as you can afford.”
+One test subject is better than none.
+Elaborate usability studies are a waste of money.
+Jakob Nielsen with Tom Landauer for the Nielsen Norman Group found, “The best results (for usability tests) come from testing no more than 5 users and running as many small tests as you can afford.”

-Run user tests every six months to address issues that crop up with site updates and design trends.
-Follow this simple user-testing plan and you will have accurate scientific data that patches your store’s blind spots.
+In terms of frequency, run user tests every six months to spot issues that creep into website updates.
+A design trend may have snuck into your theme that is ineffective.
+Follow this simple user-testing plan for accurate scientific data that patches your blind spots.

 Good job completing the lesson!
 The following part reveals how to find technical issues and make other technical improvements to boost sales without being an advanced coder: